The Million Pound Drop: Interactivity

 As the show is broadcast live, viewers are encouraged to play along on their smartphones via the iOS and Android apps, or on the Channel 4 website.
 Aggregated statistics of the audience performance appear on screen during the broadcast and being read out by McCall.
 Online players receive no prize money but are sometimes given the chance to apply to be on the show.
 Bookmakers also take bets on which stage of the game the contestants will leave and how much money will still be in play at various stage of the game.
 Often on the show, if there is a question relating to a particular online source, Davina will announce that the website in question has crashed due to a large number of online players looking up the answers.
 Later series added the show's application for them to play on their tablets.
 The interactivity is provided by London second screen company Monterosa.

 In 2011, The Million Pound Drop became the first TV show to serve a second screen advert to the online playing audience.
 It was a 3-minute video featuring rapper Tinie Tempah.
 The full advert was watched by 20% of the online playing audience according to Dean Donaldson, Global Head of Media Innovation at DG, responsible for the technology.

 The last few series of the show were not broadcast live.

-Celebrity contestants

-Since series two, celebrity contestants regularly appear on the show playing for charity.
-Celebrity contestants that lose their whole £1,000,000 are given £5,000 for their charities.